 Section 1.
 Corporate Seal.
 The Corporation has no seal.

 Section 2.
 Execution of Contracts and Other Documents.
-Unless otherwise ordered by the Council, all written contracts and other documents to be entered into by the Corporation shall be executed on behalf of the Corporation by the Secretary of the Corporation, or, in matters pertaining directly to the conduct of the Annual Meeting, by the Convention Manager.
+Unless otherwise ordered by the Council, all written contracts and other documents to be entered into by the Corporation shall be executed on behalf of the Corporation by the Executive Officer of the Corporation, or, in matters pertaining directly to the conduct of the Annual Meeting, by the Convention Manager.

 Section 3.
 Compliance with Section 501.
 The Corporation shall at all times comply with the requirements of Section 501 of the Internal Revenue Code of 1986 and related sections thereof (or any subsequent federal tax law) and all applicable regulations promulgated by the Internal Revenue Service there under with respect to tax-exempt organizations.